 Glucosamine and chondroitin are naturally-occurring substances that have been studied for decades for their possible health benefits.
 Both substances are normally found in the human anatomy.
 High concentrations of glucosamine are normally harvested from the exoskeletons of various types of legged shellfish.
 Meanwhile, chondroitin is derived mostly from the butchery of large food animals, and some fish, and is found in various cartilage tissues.

 G&C supplements are normally sold in health food stores, vitamin stores, fitness locations, from certain doctors and therapists and of course, online.
 They are typically some of the most expensive dietary supplements, especially when derived from quality sources and packaged in high concentrations.
-Glucosamine and chondroitin are most often sold in capsule form and are sometimes mixed with other healthy ingredients, such as vitamins, minerals or additional supplements.
+Glucosamine and chondroitin for herniated discs are most often sold in capsule form and are sometimes mixed with other healthy ingredients, such as vitamins, minerals or additional supplements.
 Powdered G&C is also available, making it easy for users to add to various foods or beverages.

 It must be made very clear that glucosamine and chondroitin are basically food items and are not medications or medical treatments.
 They are not pharmaceutical substances, nor are they supposed to reduce pain or treat any specific medical condition.
 G&C are not regulated by drug agencies and are sold as foods, health and beauty aids or nutritional supplements worldwide, allowing manufacturers much leeway in their marketing claims.